 Real Estate Power of Attorney

-This form of power of attorney has the flexibility to be either durable or non-durable.
-It grants power to the agent, allowing them to buy, sell, and manage real estate on the grantor’s behalf.
+A real estate power of attorney grants power to the agent allowing them to buy, sell, and manage real estate on the principal's behalf.

 Tax Power of Attorney

-This form, officially known as Form REV184, allows the agent, generally a qualified individual such as an accountant, to prepare and submit tax information to the Department of Revenue on behalf of the grantor.
+A tax power of attorney, officially known as Form REV184b and Form REV184i, allows the agent, who is most often a qualified individual such as an accountant, to prepare and submit tax information to the Minnesota Department of Revenue on behalf of the principal.

 Vehicle Power of Attorney

-This type of power of attorney, officially known as Form TR-41 allows the agent to buy, sell, and handle the necessary paperwork with the Minnesota Department of Motor Vehicles on the grantor’s behalf.
+A vehicle power of attorney allows the agent to buy, sell, and handle the necessary paperwork with the Minnesota Department of Public Safety on the principal's behalf.